chivumarius/amazon-nodejs-ecommerce/README.md

     10. Create "add to cart button" with "add-button id"
     11. "after_render()" to Add "event" to the "button"
     12. Redirect "user" to "cart/:product_id"

+14. Product Screen UI
+    1. Create back to result link
+    2. Create div.details with 3 columns
+    3. Column 1 for product image
+    4. Column 2 for product information
+    5. Column 3 form product action
+    6. Style .details and all columns
+    7. Create add to cart button with add-button id